ahampriyanshu/docugo/Installing_moodle 3.8.md

-# Install Moodle eith Apache2
+# Install Moodle with Apache2
 ***
 Moodle relies on a few pieces of software, including a spell-checking library and a graphing library.
 Moodle is a PHP application, and it has a few additional PHP library dependencies as well.
 Before we install Moodle, let’s install all of the prerequisite libraries using the package manager.
 First, ensure you have the latest list of packages: